 Store at room temperature away from moisture and heat.

 Usual Adult Dose for Diabetes Type 2:

-120 mg orally three times daily before meals.
+Initial dose: 120 mg orally 3 times a day before meals

 What happens if I miss a dose?